Phil Read: Two stroke years

-Read was to be based at Weslake in Rye, England to develop the project further, releasing Peter Williams for his Norton work, but Read pulled out in November.
-The engine project continued, enlarging the capacity to 700cc in 1970 with some race entries sponsored by Geoff Monty before finally folding.

 After sitting out most of the and grand prix seasons when the major Japanese factories all withdrew from Grands Prix racing, he concentrated on the major British and European international meetings.

 Giacomo Agostini (1) and Read (5) racing during the 1971 350cc Dutch TT.

-Read returned full-time to the Grands Prix circuit in on a very special privateer production Yamaha developed under the direction of the Dutchman, Ferry Brouwer with twin disc brakes, improved horsepower and aerodynamics together with help from Eric Cheney (frame), Helmut Fath (dry clutch) and Rod Quaife (six speed transmission) but no factory support.
+Read returned full-time to the Grands Prix circuit in on a special privateer production Yamaha developed under the direction of the Dutchman, Ferry Brouwer with twin disc brakes, improved horsepower and aerodynamics together with help from Eric Cheney (frame), Helmut Fath (dry clutch) and Rod Quaife (six speed transmission) but no factory support.
 On this bike he was able win the first three Grands Prix of the season and go on to claim his fifth world championship.

 Read began the 250cc season with victories in France and at the Isle of Man TT but failed to score consistently as Yamaha factory team rider Jarno Saarinen won four of the last six Grand Prix races to clinch the 250cc World Championship, after a season-long battle with Renzo Pasolini and Rod Gould.